 \section{Discussion}

-As has been introduced in Section~\ref{Introduction}, the motivation of the present work is the question to which extent chemical reactor networks (CRNs) can be used as a scale bridge within a model hierarchy spanning a huge range of scales, in the context of developing an innovative metal-based energy circular economy.
+As has been introduced in Section~\ref{Introduction}, the motivation of the present work is the question to which extent CRNs can be used as a scale bridge within a model hierarchy spanning a vast range of scales, in the context of developing an innovative metal-based energy circular economy.
 Therefore, CRN models have to be valid on the full design space of operating conditions and not just for those operating conditions, where also data from experiments or computational fluid dynamics simulations exist.
 Also, the transferability of CRN models among scales is an important point to consider.
-As CRNs are models of reduced complexity and therefore, reduced accuracy, the quantification of uncertainties rising from the model itself can bee helpful to find an overall model and to know where to improve it.
+As CRNs are models of reduced complexity and therefore, reduced accuracy, the quantification of uncertainties rising from the model itself can be helpful to find a universal model and to know where to improve it.